Duo Admin API v1 (Legacy)

 Version 1 Note

 The Admin API v1 handlers listed on this page remain supported, but will be deprecated in the future.
 These endpoints may not receive updates.
-If you're trying Admin API for the first time you should check out the current version.
+Some v1 endpoints already have deprecation dates announced; see the information in each endpoint's section for details.
+If you're trying Admin API for the first time, please use the current version of these legacy endpoints.

 Overview